gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 You can also train the same model without loading the pretrained word embeddings and without freezing the embedding layer.
 In that case, you'll learn a task-specific embedding of the input tokens, which is generally more powerful than pretrained word embeddings when lots of data is available.
+## Understanding recurrent neural networks
+A major characteristics of all neural networks you've seen so far, such as densely connected networks and convents, is that they have no memory.
+Such networks are called
+*feedforward networks.*

+In contrast, as you're readint the present sentence, you're processing it word by word - or rather, eye saccade by eye saccade - while keeping memories of what came before;
+this gives you a fluid representation of the meaning conveyed by this sentence.
+Biological intelligence processes information incrementally while maintaining an internal model of what it's processing, built from past information and constantly updated as new information comes in.